Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 **Team Player**

-- In group projects I try and get people over blockers, as well as taking on challenging work and offering leadership where required.
+- I always try and be helpful.
+An example being when we were looking to add swipe functionality to an [app](https://github.com/Dmum303/MERNsters-inc), which none of us had experience with, and I strategically volunteered to learn and employ the tech for this which lead to the team being able to focus on solving other problems and increase our overall speed.
-- An example being when we were looking to add swipe functionality to an [app](https://github.com/Dmum303/MERNsters-inc), which none of us had experience with, and I strategically volunteered to learn and employ the tech for this which lead to the team being able to focus on solving other problems and increase our overall speed.
+- In labs where we were given a task to complete in a group, I would work flexibly to what the team needed.
+That includes taking on more challenging work and offering leadership where required.
-- When staff members go sick I am often asked to cover their shifts as I am reliable and can be trusted to do the job well.
+- Whenever I find a useful resource that helped me I would share it with the team so we could all benefit from it.
+Usually this would be a blog post or video that explained a concept in a way that made sense to me.
-- In labs where we were given a task to complete in a group, I would work flexibly to what the team needed, whether that be taking on a leadership role or helping others with their work.
+- At Iceland's I am capable of working in most roles and am able to adapt to any situation.
+Whether that be quickly helping out a busy till or working in the backroom to help with deliveries.
+This also means when staff members go sick I am often asked to cover their shifts as I am reliable and can be trusted to do the job well.

 **Self motivated**